influxdata/kapacitor/client/API.md

 To delete a template make a DELETE request to the `/kapacitor/v1/templates/TEMPLATE_ID` endpoint.

->NOTE:Deleting a template renders all associated tasks as orphans.
+>**Note:** Deleting a template renders all associated tasks as orphans.
 The current state of the orphaned tasks will be left unmodified, but orphaned tasks will not be able to be enabled.

 ```